Ksenija Pajčin

 Ksenija Pajčin (Ксенија Пајчин, 3 December 1977 – 16 March 2010) was a Serbian singer, dancer and model popular in Serbia and the other former Yugoslav republics.
-Sometimes referred to as Xenia or Ksenia, she was known for her sometimes sexually appealing image on stage.
+Sometimes referred to as Xenia or Ksenia.

 Biography

 Early life

 Pajčin was born in Belgrade to mother Ljubica and father Miloš.
 Her family originates from the Bosnian village of Gubin near Livno.
 She was the cousin of controversial nationalist Bosnian Serb singer Baja Mali Knindža.
 Nine months after her death, Knindža released the song "Spavaj, kraljice" (Sleep, Queen) in her memory.

 Music career

 Pajčin started her career as a go-go dancer in discothèques.
 She appeared as a backup dancer in the music video for Dragana Mirkovic's song Opojni su zumbuli in 1994.
 During this time, she worked as an assistant to music mogul Minimaks, who had been the manager of such successful stars as Silvana Armenulić and Lepa Brena.
 She was offered the opportunity to join a pop duet, Duck, as a female vocal.
 Marija Mihajlović actually sang for their debut album, while Pajčin only lip synced.

 As a dancer, she became famous in Greece, where she performed in numerous night clubs.
 Pajčin later went on to have a solo music career, and while her vocals were not impressive, she garnered attention for her dancing and outfits.
 She owned a dance studio in Belgrade and worked as a model.
 She frequently appeared in tabloids and was known for her outrageous statements.
 She openly discussed her sex life and plastic surgery.

 One of her final musical releases was a duet with her friend Danijel Alibabić.
 The song entitled "Supica" was released in July 2009.
 The music video was filmed a few months later and was released on 9 January 2010, two months before Pajčin's death.
 Alibabić later wrote a song called "Pjesma za Kseniju" (Song For Ksenija) and released it in 2011 as a tribute.